 It is also possible to play a game of Battleship in the classic fashion, by drawing ocean grids on paper and labeling horizontal and vertical rows to create coordinates.
-A DIY board, if you will.
-In a basic 100-square ocean, label the horizontal rows 1 through 10, and the vertical rows A through J.
+It is a do-it-yourself board if you will.
+For example, for a basic 100-square ocean, label the horizontal rows 1 through 10, and the vertical rows A through J.

-As with the plastic board game, each player will need two ocean grids, one to mark the position of his own ships and document the hits when his opponent shoots; and a second grid to keep track of the hits and misses when he fires shots at the opponent.
+As with the plastic board game, each player will need two ocean grids.
+One to mark the hiding position of your five ships and any hits the opponent makes on those ships.
+And, a second grid to keep track of the hits and misses you make when you fire shots at the opponent.
 When a shot hits, mark the corresponding square with an X; document the misses with a 0.